-My top tip for anyone travelling overseas, and especially on a multi-country tour, is to find out what currencies you will need.
+First things first: find out currencies you’ll need.
 You don't want to head to Norway with a wallet full of Euros, only to find you actually need the Norwegian Krone!

-The next thing you should do is make sure you're aware of what is included (and probably more importantly, excluded) in your tour price.
-For example - are gratuities and trip kitty's included, or will you have to budget for these separately?
-Once you know if they are included or not, you can look at setting a realistic budget.
+The next thing you should do is make sure you're aware of what’s included (and probably more importantly, excluded) in your tour price.
+For example, are gratuities and trip kitties included, or will you have to budget for these separately?
+Once you know the inclusions of your tour, you can look at setting a realistic budget.

-If this is your first tour, ask your travel expert what they recommend as a daily allowance, and if you have toured before think of what you spent on your last trip and adjust as necessary.
-You can also use the handy budget planner tool available from Travel Money NZ stores to help you set your overall trip budget!
+If this is your first tour, ask your travel expert what they recommend as a daily allowance, and if you have toured before, think of what you spent on your last trip and adjust as necessary.

-Don’t rely on ATM’s and Eftpos facilities being readily available everywhere that you travel.
-I recommend having a minimum of NZ$100 converted into the currency of your first destination, in small notes.
-That way if you can't find an ATM straight away, or can't use your prepaid, debit or credit card to pay for things, you will still have some cash on you to make a phone call, catch a cab or even get that well needed caffeine fix when you arrive at your destination.
+Don’t rely on ATMs and EFTPOS facilities being readily available everywhere you travel.
+You should have a minimum of NZ$100 converted into the currency of your first destination (in small notes).
+This way, if you can't find an ATM straight away, or can't use your debit or credit card to pay for things, you’ll still have some cash on you to make a phone call, catch a cab, or even get that well-needed caffeine fix when you arrive at your destination.

 Still taking travellers cheques with you on holiday?

-These days, there are so many alternative (and better) options than travellers cheques, and to be honest, not many places accept them anymore.
-So, it is worth looking into the different options available to you and what might work best in the destinations you are going to.
+These days, there are so many alternative (and better) options than travellers cheques, especially as not many places accept them anymore.
+It’s worth looking into the different options available to you and what might work best in the destinations you’re going to.

-I think it's always a good idea to keep some cash on you for incidentals, like tips, and an even better idea to have this cash in a variety of denominations, including small bills so you are covered for all eventualities.
+You should always keep some cash on you for incidentals like tips.
+It should be kept in a variety of denominations, including small bills, so you’re covered for all eventualities.

 Guided tours often function on a language of their own, and it helps to know what the lingo means – especially if it has to do with your travel funds.

-For example, some tours require a "Trip Kitty", where you put in money for meals, small incidentals etc, over and above the initial cost of your trip.
-It will help you set a budget if you a) know what this is, b) know if you need it, and c) know how much you should be contributing.
+For example, some tours require a "Trip Kitty", where you put in money for meals, small incidentals etc., as well as the initial cost of your trip.
+It’ll help you set a budget if you a) know what this is, b) know if you need it, and c) know how much you should be contributing.

-FYI - a kitty makes it easier to split costs, but I would advise storing it in the hotel safe while you are out and about.
+FYI: A kitty makes it easier to split costs, but we advise storing it in the hotel safe while you’re out and about.
 Just don’t forget to take it with you when you check out!

-You can be as prepared as you like, but unforeseen things can and do happen and it is always a good idea to have travel insurance in place to protect you should they happen to you!
+You can be as prepared as you like, but unforeseen things can (and do) happen, and it’s always a good idea to have travel insurance just in case.

 While travel insurance is a good idea in general, you should check if your travel insurance policy covers your travel money.
 It takes only one tired slip of concentration to leave your bag in a taxi with your carefully stored cash in it, or you get caught up staring at the Eiffel Tower and don't notice your wallet being picked out of your pocket.
 So what do you do without travel money?

-Cover-More’s Options comprehensive cover gives you coverage for your luggage and personal belongings should something happen to them.
-Travel Money NZ's FXperts can help you with a Cover-More travel insurance policy if you don't have cover yet!
+Cover-More’s comprehensive cover gives you coverage for your luggage and personal belongings should something happen to them.
+Travel Money Nz's FXperts can help you with a Cover-More travel insurance policy if you don't have cover yet!
 These things happen, and they are the reason why travel insurance exists.

-No one wants to be fumbling around in their bag trying to find coins to settle a mini bar bill, while trying to hold a rucksack with one hand and a bottle of water in the other, all the while your group is shouting for you to hurry up as the bus is about to leave.
+No one wants to be fumbling around in their bag trying to find coins to settle a mini bar bill while the rest of the group is yelling to hurry up.

-Your trip is supposed to be fun and worry free, so help keep it that way by preparing yourself each morning and sorting your coins and small notes into order before you leave your hotel room.
-Being confident with the currency you are handling, and knowing how much cash you have on you at all times, will help you stay on track with your budget, avoid situations like the one above, and make you less of a target for pickpockets and scammers.
+Your trip is supposed to be fun and worry-free, so help keep it that way by preparing yourself each morning and sorting your coins and small notes into order before you head off to explore.
+Being confident with the currency you are handling, and knowing how much cash you have on you at all times, will help you stay on track with your budget and make you less of a target for pickpockets and scammers.

-If you are travelling with your kids, you can let your little ones have some responsibility when it comes to money.
+If you’re travelling with your kids, you can let your little ones have some responsibility when it comes to money.
 If they have an allowance, let them use it by either splitting it per day or giving them the whole amount to spend and see how they learn to budget.
-It will give them the experience of learning new currencies, give them the chance to buy themselves a memento and maybe even help them discover a new language while they try!

-If you find yourself with a large chunk of currency left over on a currency card you can be safe in the knowledge that they are valid for 5 years, so you can just use the leftover money on your next trip.
-But, if you know you aren’t going back to that destination or another country using that currency, you can cash out your card for a small fee.
+If you find yourself with a large chunk of currency left over on a currency card, keep in mind they’re valid for 5 years, so you can use the leftover money on your next trip.
+If you know you’re not going back to that destination or another country using that currency, you can cash out your card for a small fee.

-I hope these tips will be handy on your next guided travel holiday.
-And, of course, if you are unsure of what currency you might need, or what your options are for taking foreign currency on your holiday, a quick visit to your nearest Travel Money NZ store will have you sorted out in no time!
-You can find your nearest store online.
+If you’re unsure of what currency you might need, or what your options are for taking foreign currency on your holiday, a quick visit to your nearest Travel Money Nz store will have you sorted out in no time!

 Insurance administered by Cover-More (NZ) Ltd, underwritten and issued by Great Lakes Reinsurance (UK) SE, trading as Great Lakes New Zealand.
 Consider the Policy Brochure and wording therein (available from us) before deciding to buy this product.